jcollard/CSharpCookbook/LocalVariables.md

   declared`

 * The variable being assigned must be in scope.
-If this isn't the case, you will receive an error something like this: `CS0103: The name '<variable-name>' does not exist in the current context`.
-This often is caused by:
+If this isn't the case, you will likely receive an error similar to this: `CS0103: The name '<variable-name>' does not exist in the current context`.
+This is often caused by:
   * A typo in the variable name.
   * The variable being declared within the body of an if statement or loop
   * The variable being declared in a different method